Noval1th/ZomboidDeaths/README.md

 ### Bot stops after closing terminal

+- This shouldn't happen if you're using `start_monitor_hidden.vbs`
-- Make sure you set up auto-start (see above)
+- Make sure you set up Task Scheduler auto-start
-- On Windows, Task Scheduler should keep it running in background
-- Don't run from terminal if you want it persistent - use the batch file with Task Scheduler
+- The VBScript launcher runs the bot in the background without a terminal
+- Check Task Manager for `pythonw.exe` to verify it's running

 ---